AZNova/trafficserver/doc/admin-guide/configuration/proxy-protocol.en.rst

 .. note::

-    The current version only supports the PROXY Version 1 header.
+    The current version only supports transforming client IP from PROXY Version 1 header to the Forwarded: header.

 In the current implementation, the client IP address in the PROXY protocol header is passed to the origin server via a `Forwarded: